alexung/ka/README.md

 next steps:
 -Format everything into an api
--Move JS into app.js and have a script tag to include it in html
+[x]Move JS into app.js and have a script tag to include it in html